Touchstone Talks: Ep 3 - What's Your Number?

 the majority of their assets

-are probably going to be in a
+are probably going to be in a in the long

-Once they are sold their business
+once they are sold their business

 and they're living in retirement,